 Earlier this year, West Park hosted the Norwegian Minister of Health and Care Services, Bent Høie, and Her Excellency Anne Kari Hansen Ovind, Norway’s Ambassador to Canada, to showcase the Norwegian products the hospital is testing: MOTiview, an exercise bicycle that promotes physical activity among seniors and people with dementia; and the Ably Smart Bed, which is designed to reduce pressure ulcers, falls, and nursing physical workload.
 Funded by the Centre for Aging and Brain Health Innovation, the cumulative budgets for these trials are among the largest research grants the hospital has ever won.

-Norwegian Minister of Health and Care Services Bent Høie, left, visited West Park in early 2018.
+Norwegian Minister of Health and Care Services Bent Høie, left, visited West Park earlier this year.